dmelo/g2m2-pages/blog/11/vim-and-php-best-ide-great-language.md

 Date: 2011/09/05
 */

+# VIM and PHP - The best IDE for a Great Language

 The more I know vim, the more I love it.
 It's nobility relies on simplicity.
 It's considerable easy to extends doesn't require tons of RAM memory and so on.

 Enough of cheap chat.